tommyzhng/gstreamer-ros-bridge/README.md

 ## `gstreamer_publisher_node`

 This node receives data from a GStreamer pipeline and publishes it to a ROS topic as a `sensor_msgs/Image` message.
 By default it expects H.264 encoded video sent over UDP.
-This is usually run on the 'peer' computer to connect to the bridge node to bypass the inefficient video networking of ROS.
+This is usually run on the 'peer' computer to connect to the bridge node.

 * Important note: this must be run before the `gstreamer_bridge_node` to make sure the camera pops up every time in rqt.